-Application screening as well as assessment day results can take up to 6 weeks but if you have noticed the status on your account has not changed within this period please contact the recruitment department.
+Application screening as well as interview day results can take up to 6 weeks but if you have noticed the status on your account has not changed within this period please contact the recruitment department.

 If you application is not successful at screening stage, it is company policy that unfortunately we are unable to offer feedback at this stage but applicants are welcome to reapply after 6 months of the original application.